Dec. 7, 2017

 Exactly why Tim refused to pay for trash removal may never be publicly known.
 The Sheriff’s Department video of his interrogation doesn’t include this question.

 Amy didn’t want to talk to reporters either.
 She was scheduled to go on trial Dec.
-8 — three days after what would have been Matthew’s first birthday — but the case was reset to Jan.
-8. Jurors will decide whether Matthew’s death was “an unintentional killing that results from recklessness or negligence,” as Illinois law defines involuntary manslaughter.
+8 — three days after what would have been Matthew’s first birthday — but the case was settled Dec.
+18 with Amy getting four years of supervised probation.

 Certainly the police video of the inside of the home would shock jurors.
 To watch it in its entirety is like bumping into something terrifying in the night: a large spider, a dead rat, a lifeless kitten.